Skip to main content

 in this example, Soundcheck would replace {{ entity.metadata.name }} with the name of the entity the check was executed on.

 You can also render the output as JSON.
 This is particularly useful for displaying facts for testing and debugging.
+Wrap in a code block to preserve formatting.
 For example:

 ```json